 "The best time to plant a tree was 20 years ago.
 The second best time is now.”

 Basically this means that if you want success and growth in the future, the best time to act is now.
 This is a Chinese Proverb.
 I have a passion for life long learning and this profession hits the nail on the head as there is always something to learn.
 My primary mission and goal is to always put the what is in the best interest of the child/student first.

-My current role in the district is serving as one of two Assessment Specialists working with the School Psychologist Team.
-I have an amazing opportunity and am wrapping up my year one with MTSU School of Psychology program and look forward to becoming a School Psychologist for the District in the near future!
+My current role in the district is serving as a School Psychologist Intern.
 I began serving the DCBE in 2013 as a Special Education Resource Teacher at White Bluff Elementary School.
 I continued my role there as a Special Education Inclusion Co-Teacher and Interventionist until 2016 when I accepted a co-teaching position at Vanleer Elementary School in the district.
 I worked there for three years and grew not only as a teacher, but also a leader through collaborative efforts, support teams, and managing the school-wide RTI program.
 This led me to seek interest in the position of Assessment Specialist and grow in my career in serving our students.
 I graduated from APSU in December 2012 with a B.S. in Special Education.
 I am currently in MTSU's Master to E.D.S. program for School Psychology with an intent for Masters in August of 2022, and an intent for E.D.S. in May of 2023.

 "So often you find that the students you're trying to inspire, are the ones that end up inspiring you"